rpwilliams/Multiplayer-Platformer/README.md

 ### Getting Started

-A live version of the game can be found at: http://www.alienprisonescape.com/.
+The hosted website for this game is no longer available, but can still be installed locally via npm.
 Another player must be connected in order to play.

 ### Prerequisites